jasonclark/api-rest/README.md

 # web-service
-An example of a REST API for teaching and learning; Sample API uses A Tribe Called Quest lyrics
+An example of a REST API for teaching and learning; Sample API uses A Tribe Called Quest lyrics.
+It is live at [web-service-406.herokuapp.com](https://web-service-406.herokuapp.com/).

 ## Technology